 3.4 If licence or other authorisation fees are payable for the use of radio frequency spectrum, how are these applied and calculated?

-Spectrum is allocated by auction, with pricing determined by the auction process.
+For commercial use, spectrum is allocated by auction, with pricing determined by the auction process.

 3.5 What happens to spectrum licences if there is a change of control of the licensee?